 In addition to assessing your portfolio’s quality, you also want to assess your portfolio’s performance.
 A portfolio can contain the most ideal prospects and still not live up to its potential in terms of actual dollars raised.

 We can estimate how well a portfolio is performing by using a metric called the capacity capture rate.
 The capacity capture rate is the ratio of a prospect’s last five years of giving to the minimum value of their estimated gift capacity range.
 In other words, the capacity capture rate estimates what percentage of a donor’s total giving capacity went to your organization.

 The table below groups prospects into minimum estimated capacity ranges and computes the average (mean) and median capacity capture rate for each of these groups.

 In the case of the client example above, we know there are outliers who unduly influence the average.
 When the average capacity capture rate is meaningfully different than the median capture rate, there is a good chance that there are some outliers.
 Removing the outliers can help us get a better sense of the underlying capture rate for the portfolio as a whole.

 CCS typically sees an average capacity capture rate of 10% and a median capture rate of 1%.
 Values greater than that indicate a portfolio that is performing well.
 However, even if the overall numbers indicate good portfolio performance, digging a bit deeper can uncover more valuable information.

 The chart above illustrates the capture rate ranges.
-This chart shows some key pieces of data that can help inform segmentation and prioritization of the portfolio, including:
+This graph shows some key pieces of data that can help inform the segmentation and prioritization of the portfolio, including:

 - The percentage of the portfolio that hasn’t made a gift in the last five years